nguterresn/quartz/content/stm32/gpio.md

 ### Write

-To write to a pin, you need to simply use one of the HAL available functions:
+To write to a GPIO Pin, one simply needs to use one of the HAL available functions:

 ```c
 HAL_GPIO_WritePin(GPIOA, GPIO_PIN_5, GPIO_PIN_SET);
 ```

-And that's basically it...
+That's all folks!...

 If that's what you were looking for, you are good to go!
 However, if you want to learn more, I'd recommend to keep reading! 😉

 ## Underneath the HAL